Date amended:

-The Rehabilitation Coordinator should highlight any issues to the rehabilitation service provider which have been identified through the needs assessment process.
+The Rehabilitation Delegate should highlight any issues to the Rehabilitation Provider which have been identified through the needs assessment process.
 This can be provided in the form of a copy of the completed needs assessment summary or relevant parts of the summary.
 The information already compiled by DVA staff during the needs assessment will provide valuable leads as to the rehabilitation issues to be further explored in a comprehensive rehabilitation assessment.

 The more detailed and thorough the referral documentation, the smoother the referral process is likely to be.
-It can be very difficult for the rehabilitation service provider to make initial contact with someone that they know very little about, given that the client may be in a very stressed or vulnerable state.
+It can be very difficult for the Rehabilitation Provider to make initial contact with someone that they know very little about, given that the client may be in a very stressed or vulnerable state.

-As a minimum, the referral documentation to the rehabilitation service provider must contain:
+As a minimum, the referral documentation to the Rehabilitation Provider must contain:

 • client contact details;